 Everyone who knows giant scale RC recognizes the name Ziroli and the father and son team of Nick Sr., and Jr. Nick the elder is known for being the father of giant scale warbirds and Nick Jr. continues to be a driving force in the RC industry.
 Nick Jr. took over “Ziroli Giant Scale Plans” when his father retired and turned it into a very popular online web company serving the needs of modelers who have (or want to buy) Ziroli plans.
 Nick also has a large line of RC hardware and products including many molded fiberglass accessories for the warbirds built from Ziroli Plans.
-Also running his own full-size industrial vacuum-forming company, Nick has been able to enjoy piloting full-size aircraft and warbirds.
+Nick has also been able to enjoy piloting full-size aircraft and warbirds.

 (Above) A shot out of the Miss Hap’s cockpit flying back to Long Island from Maine.